0x80/mono-ts/README.md

 folders from deeply nested import statements, these paths are not converted by the standard Typescript `tsc` compiler.

-If your only target is a platform like Next.js, that uses a bundler under the hood, this is not an issue because these aliases are handled for you.
-But if you target other platforms like Firebase, you might have to convert them.
-A bundler like TSUP can do this transformation.
+A bundler will typically remove path aliases, because it combines your code into self-contained files that do not import other local files themselves.

+If you target platforms without using bundler, you will have to convert them.
+You can run something like `tsc-alias` after your build step.
+Note that path aliases can also end up in `d.ts` files.

 ### Write ESM without import file extensions